 The Ombudsman has the legal power to get evidence from the body and other people.

 We will usually send you copies of the information the body supplies to us, but sometimes they will provide information, for example about other people, that we will not pass on to you.
-When we think we have enough information to be able to come to a fair decision, we will usually write to you to tell you what our decision is likely to be.
-At this stage we will give you a chance to comment or provide any further information you want us to consider.
+When we think we have enough information to be able to come to a fair decision, we will usually write to you and the council or care provider you're complaining about to tell you what our decision is likely to be.
+At this stage we will give both parties a chance to comment or provide any further information.

 When we have made a final decision we will write to you and explain the reasons – we will also send a copy of our decision statement to the council or care provider.